TITLE 74: PUBLIC FINANCE

 b) Filing fees may be waived for an indigent person upon application provided and approved by the Court of Claims.

-c) Certified copies of documents filed in the Court of Claims may be obtained upon application to the Secretary of State and payment of the prescribed costs.
+d) Certified copies of documents filed in the Court of Claims may be obtained from the Secretary of State pursuant to the Illinois Freedom of Information Act [5 ILCS 140] and payment of any fees prescribed within that act .

 SUBPART B: ADOPTION AND EFFECTIVE DATES